 Further north, explore the fascinating tufa towers of Mono Lake, peek into California’s Gold Rush past at Bodie State Historic Park, or drive the spectacular Tioga Road through Yosemite National Park.

 South of Mammoth Lakes, more exciting adventures await in the outdoor sports mecca of Bishop, CA. Here you will find world-class bouldering, and a plethora of lakes for fishing and boating.
-You must visit the Ancient Bristlecone Pine Forest to see the oldest living trees in the world.

 Drive further south and you will find fun things to do in Independence, CA. The county seat of Inyo County is home to the fascinating Eastern California Museum and a garden featuring native plants.